Jon Wassink

-Jon Wassink (born February 4, 1997) is an American former college football quarterback who played for the Western Michigan Broncos.
+Jon Wassink (born February 4, 1997) is an American former college football player who was a quarterback for the Western Michigan Broncos.

 Early life

 Wassink attended South Christian High School in Byron Center, Michigan where he played basketball and football.
 As a football player, he played quarterback, defensive back, punter, and kicker.
 As a high school senior, he led his team to a MHSAA Division 4 state title, throwing for 179 yards and three touchdowns, rushing for another 122 and a touchdown, while also kicking two extra points and scoring a two-point conversion.
 Ranked a three-star recruit, his recruitment was considered somewhat unusual as he opted to spend more time with family rather than attend camps or recruiting trips.
 He committed to play football at Western Michigan at the end of his junior year and signed his letter of intent in February 2015.